-Leak detection equipment would be purchased, to include methane leak detectors, odor meters, flame packs, ethane detectors and gas sensors.
+Leak detection equipment would be purchased, to include combustible gas leak detectors, photoionization detectors, and gas sensors.
 Leak detection equipment allows operator personnel to quickly scan an area for suspected gas leaks and confirm gas lines are purged properly.
 The different types of leak detectors are based on the needs identified by each individual operator.
 This equipment can make it possible for operators to detect leaks in confined areas, or in larger unconfined areas without having to travel the entire length of their pipelines.
 Technicians could safely inspect busy streets and intersections, scan across or through fences, access backyards that are inaccessible due to fences or dogs, detect leaks which are venting away from the pipe, scan through windows when checking buildings without entering the gas plume, and investigate potential leaks in adverse weather conditions.
 A wearable gas sensor is a device that clips onto the clothing of a technician and continuously monitors for dangerous atmospheric conditions.
 These conditions include lack of oxygen, presence of carbon monoxide, percentage of lower explosive limits of methane, and explosive gasses.
-The Ethane detector allows the natural gas operator to determine if a detected methane leak is sourced from the natural gas pipeline or if it is the result of offgassing from decomposition of biological material or from the sewer system.
+Gas detectors allow the natural gas operator to determine if a detected combustible gas leak is sourced from the natural gas pipeline or if it is the result of off-gassing from decomposition of biological material or from the sewer system.
+Photoionization detectors measure a range of volatile organic compounds and their concentrations.